 Should I wear a mask in the clinic?

 As of April 3, 2020, the Centers for Disease Control and Prevention recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.
 This includes in-person visits to Missouri Cancer Associates.
-If a patient does not have a face covering when they arrive, MCA will provide a mask to them.
+At this time, MCA cannot guarantee it can provide masks for patients due to national shortages.
+Please plan to have your own form of face covering when visiting the office.
 Click to view CDC recommended face coverings.

 Is Missouri Cancer Associates testing patients for COVID-19?